 Where to buy?

 We get our coconut oil from Costco because we go through quite a bit.
 If you don’t have a Costco Membership, no problem!
 You can get it on Amazon.
-I highly recommend this product.
-It doesn’t go bad, so why not save a few bucks.
-Click on the picture below for more details.
+I highly recommend this product, especially if you use a lot.
+If you don’t use a whole lot, get a smaller container at the store.